sylhare/sylhare.github.io/_posts/2015-02-15-Excel-autofind-dropdown-menu.md

 End Sub
 ```

-This sub ComboBox1_change() overwrites the default attitude of the ComboBox object when changed.
+This sub `ComboBox1_change()` overwrites the default attitude of the ComboBox object when changed.

-You also need some lists for the comboBox to update automatically, one for the dropdown that will be the results of the matched value of the occurence count.
+You also need some lists for the comboBox to update automatically, one for the dropdown that will be the results of the matched value of the occurrence count.

-## Other tips